lambdaclass/ethereum_nix/README.md

 We are working hard to support consensus clients.

 ### NixOS
-Our NixOS configuration files simplify setting up an Ethereum validator node on NixOS, currently supporting **Geth + Lighthouse** on any network.
+Our NixOS configuration files simplify setting up an Ethereum validator and RPC on NixOS, currently supporting **Geth + Lighthouse** on any network.
 Additionally, we offer built-in **monitoring** with Grafana and Loki.

 ### Usage
 To spin up a terminal with **geth**, run the following command: